FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Give up=Clicking this lets you go to the next puzzle and to the replay screen.
 It counts as failing the puzzle.
 Appears as a button in the box on the right of the board on the "Training" page (http://lichess.org/training) while you are playing the puzzle.

 Puzzle solved in %s seconds.=%s is the number of seconds it took you to solve the chess puzzle.
-Appears in the box right of the board on the "Training" page (http://lichess.org/training).
+Appears in the box left of the board on the "Training" page (http://lichess.org/training).
 You can address the player directly here, so something like "You solved the puzzle in %s seconds" is acceptable if it is kept short enough.

 Was this puzzle any good?=Poses a question to the user on whether the chess puzzle they just played was good or not.
 This is intended to entice players to vote, so please be encouraging in tone.
 This message appears occasionally on the "Training" page (http://lichess.org/training), after a player has played several puzzles without voting.
 An alternate way to phrase this sentence could be "How did you find this puzzle?".